Veratrum viride: Varieties and similar species

-The related western North American Veratrum californicum (white false hellebore, corn lily) can be distinguished from sympatric var. eschscholzianum by its whiter flowers and the erect side branches of the inflorescence.
+The related western North American Veratrum californicum (white false hellebore, California corn-lily) can be distinguished from sympatric var. eschscholzianum by its whiter flowers and the erect/ascending side branches of the inflorescence.

 Distribution and habitat

 In eastern North America, var. viride occurs from southwestern Labrador and southern Quebec south to northern Georgia.
 In the west, var. eschscholzianum occurs from Alaska and Northwest Territory south through Yukon, British Columbia, Alberta, Washington, Idaho, Montana, and Oregon to northwestern California (Del Norte, Siskiyou, Trinity, and Humboldt Counties).

 It is found in wet soils in meadows, sunny streambanks, and open forests, occurring from sea level in the north of its range up to 1600 m in the southeast and 2500 m in the southwest.

 Medicine

 The plant is highly toxic, causing nausea and vomiting.
 If the poison is not evacuated, cold sweat and vertigo appear.
 Respiration slows, while cardiac rhythm and blood pressure fall.
 The toxic effects of veratrum alkaloids are directly induced by antagonism of adrenergic receptors.

 It is used externally by several Native American nations.
 Although is rarely ever used in modern herbalism due to its concentration of various alkaloids, it has been used in the past against high blood pressure and rapid heartbeat; a standardized extract of V. viride alkaloids known as alkavervir was used in the 1950s and 1960s as an antihypertensive.
 The root contains even higher concentrations than the aerial parts.